Corrections Department sued over alleged Open Records Act violations related to executions

 The suit seeks a declaration that the actions by the Department of Corrections are unlawful.
 It seeks an order requiring the agency to make the records available.

-At the request of Oklahoma Attorney General John O’Connor, the Oklahoma Court of Criminal Appeals has set seven execution dates.
+At the request of Oklahoma Attorney General John O’Connor, the Oklahoma Court of Criminal Appeals has set execution dates for seven inmates.

-The Oklahoma Pardon and Parole Board earlier this month declined to recommend that Gov. Kevin Stitt grant clemency to John Marion Grant.
+The Oklahoma Pardon and Parole Board considered a clemency request earlier this month for one of those inmates, John Marion Grant, and declined to recommend that Gov. Kevin Stitt grant clemency.

-Grant was convicted of killing prison worker Gay Carter in Osage County.
-She was stabbed 16 times.
+Grant was convicted of killing prison employee Gay Carter while he was a DOC inmate in Osage County.
+He stabbed her 16 times.

-Grant is set to die by lethal injection on Oct.
-28 at Oklahoma State Penitentiary in McAlester.
+Grant is set to die by lethal injection at the Oklahoma State Penitentiary in McAlester on Oct.
+28.

-According to the lawsuit, Hodara requested a number of records, including those that are required to be kept under state and federal law.
+In his lawsuit, Hodara requested the release of a number of records, including those that are required to be kept by the Department of Corrections under state and federal law.

-“The requested records included drug inventories or logs, records containing drug expiration dates, documents related to the quality testing of drugs, as well as documents and correspondence related to the purchase of the drugs,” according to the lawsuit.
+“The requested records included drug inventories or logs, records containing drug expiration dates, documents related to the quality testing of drugs, as well as documents and correspondence related to the purchase of the drugs,” the lawsuit says.

-The Department of Corrections told Hodara there were no documents responsive to his request, according to the lawsuit.
+The Department of Corrections told Hodara it had no documents responsive to his request, according to the lawsuit.

-The lawsuit said the agency has a history of refusing to search for and produce records to Hodara which are subject to the Open Records Act.
+The lawsuit says the agency has a history of refusing to search for and produce records to Hodara that are subject to the Open Records Act.

 “Disclosure of the requested records is intended to, and reasonably likely to, enable Plaintiff to evaluate whether Defendant’s lethal injection protocol and Defendant’s implementation thereof are in compliance with applicable law,” according to the lawsuit.